niklas-palm/fargate-pool/README.md

 The pool sets up x number of "warm" tasks, pre-launched and ready for assingment.
 When a task is "grabbed" and occupied by a user, an async process receives that event and starts a new task and adds it the warm pool, ensuring x warm tasks.
 One task = one single container.

-A simple UI can optionally be run locally to monitor number of available, launching and occupied tasks.
+A simple UI can optionally be run locally to monitor number of available, launching and assigning tasks to users.

 ### Prerequisites